AMP Lab @ WMU

 About the AMP Lab @ WMU

-AMP Lab @ WMU, an Advanced Manufacturing Partnership Laboratory, is a state-of-the-art manufacturing lab built in collaboration with West Michigan manufacturers, such as Autocam Medical, and Grand Rapids Community College.
+AMP Lab @ WMU, an Advanced Manufacturing Partnership Laboratory, is a state-of-the-art manufacturing lab built in collaboration with West Michigan manufacturers, led by Autocam Medical and Grand Rapids Community College.
 The AMP Lab @ WMU showcases Michigan's manufacturing job opportunities and inspires the next generation of makers.

 The project's commitment to reinventing the region and broader public's understanding of manufacturing begins with its first impression when arriving at WMU-Grand Rapids.
 A continuous glass wall offers pedestrians views into the building's public and collaboration spaces.
 The dynamic forms of the project build toward emphasizing the future of manufacturing.

 What's in the Space

 A visual showcase where the general public may visually see and gain access and appreciation of the high-tech equipment (3D printers, lasers, scanners etc.)